 But here we are, watching the slow hands of time as progress is indeed being made.
-Another Veganuary is winding down and the month saw milestones including those vegan KFC nuggets, McDonald’s expanding its McPlant burger to 600 locations across the U.S.; there are vegan pizza options at major chains, and so many sweets, treats, and dairy-free drinks at coffee shops, it’s now impossible to try them all.
+KFC has vegan nuggets, McDonald’s has the McPlant burger; there are vegan pizza options at major chains, and so many sweets, treats, and dairy-free drinks at coffee shops, that it’s now impossible to try them all.

 When I first went vegan, the best “meat” option we really had was to crumble up tofu and pour in spice packets from a company called Fantastic Foods.
 I wasn’t sure if they were still in business.
 They are, barely.
 Fantastic’s website shows most of its spice mixes discontinued, including the tofu scramble mix that was one of the first I tried.
 It’s a sign of progress, of course, that instead of powdery packets dumped onto tofu, people are opting for any of the myriad options across their refrigerators, freezers, delivery apps, and more.

 We have to ask ourselves: in 20 years from now, will we be nostalgic for Beyond Burgers?
 What comes next in our race to clean up our food system?
 Because that’s what this is about, right?